JD Admissions FAQ

 What is your median GPA and LSAT?

-The current median GPA is 3.60 and the current median LSAT is 159.
-Median numbers are calculated from the current first year class.
+The current median GPA is 3.85, and the median LSAT is 164.
+Median numbers are calculated from the current first-year class.

 The Admissions Committee evaluates applicants based on their cumulative undergraduate GPA as calculated by the LSAC.

-Although the graduate GPA is not reflected in the cumulative GPA, a graduate degree can be an indicator of the applicant’s increased focus and ability.
+Although the graduate GPA is not reflected in the cumulative GPA, a graduate degree can indicate the applicant’s increased focus and ability.

-Are there specific majors or minors that the Admissions Committee looks at from applicants?
+Are there specific majors or minors the Admissions Committee looks at from applicants?

 A specific major is not required for admissions, but the Admissions Committee will focus on college grades, major, and selection of courses.
-The Committee looks favorably on students who have selected intellectually challenging courses of study.
-Whatever the discipline, it is urged you concentrate on developing strong writing and analytical skills.
-Courses that require active participation in a classroom dialogue will be helpful in preparing for law school.
+The Committee favors students who have selected intellectually challenging courses of study.
+Whatever the discipline, you are urged to develop strong writing and analytical skills.
+Courses that require active participation in a classroom dialogue will help prepare for law school.

-Does Pepperdine Law conduct interviews as part of the application process?
+Does Pepperdine Caruso Law conduct interviews as part of the application process?

 When will my application be reviewed?

-It is recommended that this response not exceed four, double-spaced pages with no less than 12 point font.
-The best personal statements are clear, concise, and compelling, and free from spelling and grammatical errors.
+It is recommended that your personal statement is two to four, double-spaced pages with no less than 12-point font.
+The best personal statements are clear, concise, and compelling and free from spelling and grammatical errors.

 How many letters of recommendation should I submit?

-You are required to submit two letters of recommendation, though you can submit up to four.
+You are required to submit two letters of recommendation to LSAC, though you can submit up to four.
 The Admissions Committee recommends that at least one letter be an academic recommendation and one is a professional recommendation.

 Can I submit an addendum?

-Yes, if an applicant feels that there is information they wish to share with the Admissions Committee that is not included in the required documents, an addendum will be accepted.
+Yes, if an applicant feels that they wish to share information with the Admissions Committee that is not included in the required documents, an addendum will be accepted.
+Addendums can be emailed to firstname.lastname@example.org and will be uploaded to your application for the admissions committee to review.